nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-02-17-install-info.md

 **3) Building to building**

-This is usually a NanoStation M5 connected to a nearby established neighborhood network
+This is similar to supernode client but uses NanoStation M5 connected to a nearby established neighborhood network.
+We supply the NanoStation NSM5, antenna mount (if needed), ethernet, ethernet switch (if needed) and indoor router.

+$160 per apartment is due on the day of the install.
+We also suggest a monthly subscription of $20 to help us maintain our network.

 **4) Point to point**